 In June 2013, Pele announced an updated NI 43-101 Mineral Resource Estimate for Eco Ridge along with an Economic Review of the project, providing an updated sensitivity analysis on the 2012 Preliminary Economic Assessment.
 The Economic Review concluded that the increased resource will extend mine life, forecasting production at 141.6-million pounds of rare earth oxides and 42.7-million pounds of uranium oxide during the first 14 years of the mine life.
 Uranium revenue is forecast to exceed operating costs for the first five years of production and thereafter to offset the majority of operating costs, potentially reducing financial risks associated with rare earth production.
 The PEA and subsequent Economic Review demonstrate that Eco Ridge has excellent economic potential to produce uranium, critical rare earths, including scandium.

-Uranium minerals are the major mineral sources for Yttrium and heavy rare earths at Eco Ridge, allowing for excellent recovery.
-Pele is transparent about its plans for the safe disposal of environmentally sensitive waste products as backfill underground at the mine site and plans to undertake the licensing process with the Canadian Nuclear Safety Commission.
+Uranium minerals are the major mineral sources for heavy rare earths at Eco Ridge, allowing for excellent recovery.
+The Project has no known environmental liabilities and enjoys enthusiastic local support.
+The Province of Ontario has already granted two renewable 21-year Mining Leases at Eco Ridge, giving Pele the exclusive right to mine the deposit.
+Pele is transparent about its plans for the safe disposal of radioactive waste products as backfill underground at the mine site and plans to undertake the licensing process with the Canadian Nuclear Safety Commission.

 Note: The PEA is preliminary in nature.
 It includes inferred mineral resources, which are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the preliminary economic assessment will be realized.